MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointeradvanceoffsets.md

 AVStream updates the in and out data pointers and other related fields by the requested values.
 If advancing the offsets results in zero bytes remaining in the current frame, AVStream advances the stream pointer to the next data frame and relocks it.

 It is the responsibility of the minidriver to verify that <i>StreamPointer</i> is locked before calling <b>KsStreamPointerAdvanceOffsets</b>.
 Also, a single advancement cannot advance a stream pointer further than the beginning of the next frame in the queue.
-Thus, minidrivers should not attempt to advance offsets by a value greater than <i>StreamPointer -&gt; Offset*.Remaining</i>.
+Thus, minidrivers should not attempt to advance offsets by a value greater than <i>StreamPointer -> Offset*.Remaining</i>.

 Also see <a href="https://msdn.microsoft.com/4bac68a0-34d2-431a-9ed9-8a42751a736f">Stream Pointers</a>.